Skip to content

 Amy Kapp focuses on telling the story of America’s trails and their impact as the editorial director of RTC and editor-in-chief of Rails to Trails magazine and the TrailBlog.

-Kapp currently serves as vice president and Conference Committee chair for the Outdoor Writers Association of America.
+Kapp currently serves as the President of the Outdoor Writers Association of America.
 She holds a bachelor’s in economics/theater from Baldwin-Wallace University, a master’s in economic and social dev./env. management from the University of Pittsburgh, and a master’s in communication from American University.

 Amy enjoys the performing arts, traveling—and eating great food and then trying to run it off.
 She is a card-carrying member of the Sons of Ben.